 What affects the OTR of films

-Good oxygen barrier is achieved by combining functional layers to create a film with the required barrier, as well as those other properties necessary to produce a serviceable package.
-For example, EVOH has exceptional OTR properties, but needs moisture barrier and mechanical properties provided by layers that are coextruded or laminated around it.
+A good oxygen barrier is achieved by combining functional layers to create a film with the required barrier, as well as those other properties necessary to produce a serviceable package.
+For example, EVOH has exceptional OTR properties, but needs a moisture barrier and mechanical properties provided by layers that are coextruded or laminated around it.

-OTR is most affected by the following factors.
+OTR is most strongly affected by the following factors:

-- Thickness of barrier layer: Generally, the thicker the oxygen barrier-providing layer, the better the barrier.
-But there are process and cost limitations that restrict the thicknesses that can be realistically produced or successfully utilized.
+Thickness of barrier layer: Generally, the thicker the oxygen barrier-providing layer, the better the barrier.
+However, there are process and cost limitations that restrict the thicknesses that can be realistically produced or successfully utilized.